thurn/violet/spells.md

 # Concepts
 - Steampunk?
 Not-very-historical steampunk?
 WW1-era steampunk?
+Post apocalyptic?
+Fantasy where nobody uses swords?
 - High level structural stuff.
 Per encounter?
 Per day?
 When do you update your deck and equipment?
 When does mana reset?
 - Dice rolling: bag random? normally distributed? fair deck shuffling?
-- As much stuff as possible should be on card mechanics instead of in the (especially creature cards)
+- As much stuff as possible should be on cards instead of in the rules (especially creature cards)
 - Races & Classes?
 - Inventory.
 Bag of holding.
 What if you just switch bracers all the time as their charges run out?
 - Don't design all of one category at once, do a few spells, a few weapons, a few monsters, etc
 - "Defense" against attacks (miss chance)
 - Religion?
+- Planes?
+Ethereal plane?
 - Named creatures with alternate powers, e.g. "Yrkak the Troglodyte priest" and possesions
 - Spell subtypes
 - Detect magic - illusion aura, conjuration aura